Michelle Obama Outsells Donald Trump’s ‘Art Of The Deal’ With ‘Becoming’ In One Week

-Former First Lady Michelle Obama recently released a new book called Becoming, and in one week it sold 1.4 million copies.
+Former first lady Michelle Obama recently released a new book called Becoming, and in one week it sold 1.4 million copies.
 That means that in a week, Obama outsold president Donald Trump’s book Trump: The Art of the Deal.

 Since 1987, Trump’s book has sold 1.1 million copies, and it’s a book he’s been plenty proud of over the years.
 According to an Inquisitr report, the previous first lady’s book flew off shelves selling 1.4 million copies in its first week.
 Her publisher, Crown Publishing, announced the good news about her extraordinary sales.

-Losing out to Obama who sold so many copies in just seven days may not be a detail he’s interested in facing.
-In fact, in book sales that makes him a “loser,” which is a term Trump’s fond of calling his opponents.
+Trump losing out to Obama, who sold so many copies in just seven days, may not be a detail he’s interested in facing.
+These book sale numbers that makes him a “loser,” which is a term Trump’s fond of calling his opponents.
 However, Bishop Talbert Swan pointed out that situation to the president using Trump’s favorite medium — Twitter.
 In just over an hour, the tweet has more than 1,800 likes and hundreds of retweets.
 Bishop Swan is a community activist known for his work in the area of human rights.

 Not only did Obama beat out Trump whose book has been on shelves for decades, but she also outsold the first weeks Bob Woodward’s Fear and Hillary Clinton’s memoir, Living History.